Ready to take your swimming to the next level? Here is the swimming gear every serious swimmer should be rocking in their swim bag.

 5. Swim Paddles

-Swim paddles are the upper body version of swim fins—by adding extra surface area to your hands, you are able to pull more water, thereby becoming a stronger swimmer and also swimming significantly faster.
+Swim paddles are the upper body version of swim fins.
+By adding extra surface area to your hands, you can pull more water, thereby becoming a stronger swimmer and also swimming significantly faster.

 There are lots of ways to incorporate swim paddles into your daily swim workouts, from doing sculling to improve your feel for the water (and strengthen your forearms and “catch”) to straight-up power work.